JakeTheFoot/DQN-CartPoleGame/README.md

 DQN with beyesian optimizer for the cartpole game from open AI's gym library.
+Please note: I do not claim credit for all code here.
+I have built the bayesian optimizer, along with the convolutional layers all on my own.
+The rest is a modified version of code sampled from a variety of useful resources, the primary being Sentdex's (youtube channel) "Neural Networks From Scratch In Python".
+Enjoy!